 Self-awareness is very important when choosing a project and during the mission.
 One example is how physically fit you think you are.

-Don’t pick a project where you won’t be able to perform physically.
-Unfortunately it is not unusual to see volunteers who underestimate or dismiss the advertised physical requirements for participating in a wildlife volunteering mission.
+▸ Don’t pick a project where you won’t be able to perform physically (or mentally).
+Unfortunately, it is not unusual to see volunteers who underestimate or dismiss the advertised physical requirements for participating in a wildlife volunteering mission.

 Once you commit then treat the mission and the time of others seriously.

-Before you commit, make sure you understand and are clear about what it being expected of you as a volunteer.
+▸ Before you commit, make sure you understand and that you are clear about what is being expected of you as a volunteer.
 Be diligent, get information, ask questions: It’s better to be honest now than resentful later.

 Remain calm and focused in any unplanned situation.